-Revaluation reserves comprise gains arising from the revaluation of AFS financial assets.
+Revaluation reserves comprise accumulated gains or losses arising from the revaluation of AFS financial assets.

 Retained earnings include all current and prior period results of operations as reported in the profit or loss statement.
 The appropriated portion represents the amount which is not available for distribution.